 Dear long-term survivors,

-dear interested parties,
+dear interested readers,

 OVARIAN, FALLOPIAN TUBE AND PERITONEAL CANCER IN GERMANY

 Every year, around 8,000 women contract ovarian, fallopian tube or peritoneal cancer – in Germany.
 These diseases are among the most complicated and prognostically unfavorable clinical pictures (oder disease pattern) in medicine.
-Fortunately, in daily clinical practice we increasingly meet women with ovarian, fallopian tube or peritoneal cancer who have been disease-free for more than eight years.
-In addition, medical research focuses on patients who have experienced a recurrence of the cancer and also have a medical history of at least eight years.
+Fortunately, in daily clinical practice we increasingly meet women with ovarian, fallopian tube or peritoneal cancer who have been disease-free for more than five years.
+In addition, medical research focuses on patients who have experienced a recurrence of the cancer and also have a medical history of at least five years.

-There is only a small amount of scientific data on this important topic of long-term survivors.
+By today there is only a small amount of scientific data on this important topic of long-term survivors.

 PARTICIPATE AND GET A PERSONAL FEEDBACK